'It's been a rollercoaster life': Elton John on music, his battle with addiction, fatherhood and more

 On how becoming a father has changed his life

 We gave great thought to being a dad.
 The biggest responsibility in life is raising children, there's no question about it.
 If you can leave this earth having raised your children well and they're happy, that's the greatest thing you can achieve.
 Forget your work.
 Forget your talent or anything.
 The greatest thing for me, when I leave this earth is: did I give my kids a good life?
 Did I teach them well?

 They were going to be disciplined, but they were going to be disciplined in a way where we talked about things.
 I don't want them to live any of their life in fear and they don't.
 They're amazing children.
 We have a wonderful relationship with them and, you know, my whole life was built on eggshells.
 That is a horrible thing for a child to grow up in.
 And I'm not blaming anyone for it, it was the way it was.
 But those eggshells made me more determined than ever to make something of myself.

 On closing with Goodbye Yellow Brick Road on his farewell tour

 The title of the tour is Goodbye Yellow Brick Road.
 I'm going back to my plow — my plow being my house.
 I go up on the elevator and I walk into the screen and it's the most appropriate song to close with.

 This transcript has been edited for length and clarity.
-To hear the full interview with Elton John, download our podcast or click the 'Listen' link near the top of this page.
+To hear the full interview with Elton John, click the 'Listen' link near the top of this page.

 — Produced by Vanessa Nigro